ragazziana/single-price-grid-component-master/README.md

 I've just completed a front-end coding challenge from @frontendmentor! 🎉

+Here is the Live Version: https://ragazziana.github.io/single-price-grid-component-master/

-You can see my solution here: https://www.frontendmentor.io/solutions/single-price-grid-component-css-grid-flexbox-variables-mq-UirETdtLZP
+You can see my solution compared with the original here: https://www.frontendmentor.io/solutions/single-price-grid-component-css-grid-flexbox-variables-mq-UirETdtLZP

 Any suggestions on how I can improve are welcome!

-#FrontendMentor #CodeChallenge
+-
+Author
+Frontend Mentor - @ragazziana